KyleBanks/RESTCache/README.md

 All commands return valid JSON responses, with two root elements: *errors* and *response*

-- *errors* contains an Array of String error messages, or an empty Array in the case of no errors.
+- *errors* contains an Array of *RCError* objects, or an empty Array in the case of no errors.
+    *RCError* objects contain a message (string) and an index (integer) that the error occurred at.
+For example, if you call an action with 5 keys and the cache failed to perform the action on the third key, the index would be 2.
-- *response* contains an Array of responses specific to the particular command being executed.
+- *response* contains an Array of values specific to the particular command being executed.
     The *response* value is always an Array, even if the command returns only one response, with the exception of [STATS] (#stats) which returns a JSON object.

 If you are using the Node.js client library included with RESTCache, the callback will have the error and response values split for you, as seen in the [examples] (#examples) below.